mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 commands.
 Note, the underlying implementation may determine no encryption is necessary, or bypass many checks if the command is deemed to not possibly contain any encrypted data (e.g. ping).
 See the appendix
-section: `libmongocrypt: Auto Encryption Whitelist`_.
+section: `libmongocrypt: Auto Encryption Allow-List`_.

 An encrypted MongoClient MUST attempt to auto decrypt the results of all commands.